hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

   - `LFU`: With _Least Frequently Used_ elements are removed from the cache being used (accessed) least frequently.
   - `RANDOM`: Random elements are removed from the cache, no information about access frequency or last access are taken into account.
   - `NONE`: No elements will be removed from the cache at all.
+- `eviction-percentage`: The eviction percentage property **(currently available on Hi-Density storage only)** defines the amount of percentage of the cache that will be evicted when the threshold is reached.
+Can be set to any integer number between 0 and 100, defaults to 0.
+- `eviction-threshold-percentage`: the eviction threshold property **(currently available on Hi-Density storage only)** defines a threshold when reached to trigger the eviction process.
+Can be set to any integer number between 0 and 100, defaults to 0.

 Since `javax.cache.configuration.MutableConfiguration` misses those additional configuration properties Hazelcast ICache extension provides an extended configuration class called `com.hazelcast.config.CacheConfig`.
 All above shown properties can be configured